In this post, I’ll explain vitamin C serums and how to avoid products that can do more harm than good to your skin.

 - My favorite serum: a review of OZ Naturals Vitamin C serum with Astaxanthin

 As you’ll notice I’m not going to go into too many details about why these specific nutrients are great for your skin.
-Instead, I will refer to my post about Vitamin C for more in-depth information about what this vitamin does in terms of anti-aging.
-And to my article about the skin tightening carotenoids to learn why this group of antioxidants are super important for younger-looking skin.
+Instead, I will refer to my post about Vitamin C .
+And to my article about the skin tightening carotenoids.
+To learn why these groups of antioxidants are super important for younger-looking skin.

 In this post, I will just focus on how to find the best topical products with these antioxidants.